 Is an HSA right for you?

-But if you like the idea of lowering your taxes and health insurance costs, and having more say in your health care spending, an HSA could be a good fit.
-Here are some resources to help you learn more.
+If you like the idea of lowering your taxes and health insurance costs, and having more say in your health care spending, an HSA could be a good fit.